Should I buy Tesla shares from Australia? Only if you’re going to hold for 5-10 years

 This does beg the question of how much growth will come in the years ahead, not just for electric vehicles but for Tesla specifically.
 Because competition is indeed heating up, particularly in the Asia-Pacific.

 There are varying estimates of how much the EV market will grow.
 But one view comes from BloombergNEF.
-Total electric vehicle sales increased from 10.5m in 2022 to almost 27m in 2026.
+Total electric vehicle sales will increase from 10.5m in 2022 to almost 27m in 2026.
 And as a percentage of total sales, they will grow from 14% to 30% in 2026.
 It is important to note that this is a global figure – some markets will see higher growth.

 Bloomberg estimates that EVs will be more than half of all vehicle sales in China by 2026, 42% in Europe and 28% in the USA.